Articulated buses in the United Kingdom: Other operators

 Following a successful trial period in 2009, Brighton & Hove first purchased four articulated Citaros from Go-Ahead London in 2010, which were refurbished and put into service for use on routes 25 and 25X serving the University of Brighton.
 An additional 14 Citaros were later acquired in 2012 to increase capacity on the service.
 All of Brighton & Hove's 22 Citaros were withdrawn by October 2022 and replaced with former London double-deckers, with the company claiming that discontinued spare parts for the buses, fuel emissions concerns and falling passenger numbers on the university services had led to their withdrawal.
 One of the withdrawn Citaros were later operated on a special farewell service on the 25 on 7 November, marking the end of 12 years of operating articulated buses in Brighton.

 Articulated buses have also been used on smaller university bus networks across the United Kingdom.
 Uno of Hatfield operated five second-hand Citaros on its shuttle service to the University of Hertfordshire from 2012 until 2019, shortly after one of the buses was destroyed by fire, while Wilts & Dorset also took on a pair of former London Citaros for shuttle services to Bournemouth University.
 Arriva Leicester also introduced a fleet of articulated buses on route 80 serving Oadby and the adjacent University of Leicester following trials on the route in 2010.

 Translink's Glider bus rapid transit system in Belfast is operated using a fleet of 30 18m-long Van Hool ExquiCity 18 articulated buses.
 These were delivered in 2017, although they entered passenger service with the launch of the Glider system in September 2018 after a series of delays.

+During 2025, Tyne and Wear independent operator City Transport commenced operating the council supported 'Sunderland Connect' 700 service with a fleet of two articulated Mercedes-Benz Citaros acquired from First York, running between Park Lane Interchange and the University of Sunderland's St Peter's campus.
+Prior to the commencement of operators, for a week in May 2025, City Transport revived the use of articulated buses in Sheffield by operating three Citaros on tram replacement services between Sheffield city centre and both the Malin Bridge and Middlewood tram stops during Sheffield Supertram engineering works.